Building Code Update

 I think it is fantastic that Lafayette is continuing to move towards a more sustainable and resilient future.
 While great to consider the approach of adjacent municipalities I don't agree with an adoption of the same strategies as it appears that all of the proposed code updates and amendments will increase the cost of construction which does not jive with City goals of affordability.
 A couple points I suggest considering: 1) An 'trade-off' based program for increased efficiency.
 Allow the market to decide which path to an increased sustainability is best for each situation.
 This could be a combination of a checklist and/or performance path where the proposed project is modeled for energy performance based on project specific conditions and what is achievable by the construction team.
 Allowing for passive design strategies ie climate appropriate building orientation, glazing designed to utilize passive solar, climate appropriate roof overhangs, etc. are ways of increasing the sustainability of a building and add little if any cost.
 Allowing these elements to be accounted for in the code would move us towards our 2030 targets in a financially sustainable way.
 2) A graduated path to sustainability.
 Having different sustainability requirements for a residential addition versus a 5k square foot house or multi-family project.
 Boulder County has traditionally had a similar chart for paths to compliance.
 3) An incentive based program.
 It could be advantageous to create an incentive program where, for example, a project that achieves net zero energy or Passive House might get other incentives such as zoning incentives, a fast tracked City review process, or reduction in other areas of the code.
 I am an Architect running a small Lafayette firm based around sustainability.
 I have a passion for this topic, and extensive knowledge around attainable sustainability.
 I am available and happy to continue the conversation if you have any questions.

-jesse asked over 1 year ago
+jesse asked about 2 years ago

 Jesse,